 But If you have never experienced a tea occasion, first go to an upscale hotel that serves tea, particularly those in major cities, such as New York, Chicago and Washington D.C..
 Admittedly, even some upscale hotels can be wanting on serving a good tea.
 (I must decline to name the one that comes to my mind.)
 If you’re fortunate enough to travel to England, don’t miss an opportunity to go to tea.
 You’ll find many excellent places for tea.
 (Perhaps some of my English readers would be wiling to name one or two places?
 On please do!)
 I can also suggest, the Ritz Carlton at Pentagon City in Washington D.C.

-Don’t be afraid to just go wild on these accessories: glassware, place mats, chargers, napkins, and vases (large and small), For fun change up, add seasonal ornaments and name places.
+Don’t be afraid to just go wild on these accessories: glassware, placemats, chargers, napkins, and vases (large and small), For a fun change up, add seasonal ornaments and name places.
 Most of all, don’t be afraid to mix up white place settings with other pieces.
 Here are 20 examples.

 When the style is very casual, country, shabby chic or even vintage . . .

 It’s really a matter of adding to or taking away.
-From At The Picket Fence, in the white place setting below, accessories make it more formal with a gold charger, crystal wine glasses on tall stem, full flat ware setting, and a lovely collection of blue and white ceramic centerpiece.
+From At The Picket Fence, in the white place setting below, accessories make it more formal with a gold charger, crystal wine glasses on a tall stem, full flatware setting, and a lovely collection of blue and white ceramic centerpiece.
 But notice how in the image below, for a dressed down look just eliminate the charger.
-Even the blue and white stripped table runner offers a more casual dining decor.
+Even the blue and white striped table runner offers more casual dining decor.